xoolive/traffic/docs/troubleshooting/network.rst

   ``traffic.config_file`` variable.

   - The ``http.proxy`` options refers to usually HTTP and REST API calls;
-  - The ``ssh.proxycommand`` option is used to proxy the SSH connexion through a specific ssh tunnel or through an http proxy (with ``connect.exe`` or ``nc -X connect``).
+  - The ``ssh.proxycommand`` option is used to proxy the SSH connection through a specific ssh tunnel or through an http proxy (with ``connect.exe`` or ``nc -X connect``).
 According to your configuration, you may prefer to do the settings in your ``.ssh/config`` file.